So, you like the lever action shotgun, but you don’t know which one to choose for trap and skeet.

 If you’re considering the CZ Redhead Deluxe, then you’ll love the fact that this one is a total workhorse that will keep on kicking.
 There are two different configurations – 12-gauge and 20-gauge.
 The chrome finish and dark walnut make for a striking appearance, too.

-For something that is more budget-friendly, you’ve got the Legacy Escort Over Under.
+For something that is more budget-friendly, you’ve got the Legacy Escort Over/Under.
 It is imported from Turkey and has performed well repeatedly by regular shooters.
-The walnut and synthetic silver make the gun look nice, too.
+The walnut and synthetic silver make the gun look nice as well.

 Another budget-friendly option is the Stevens 512 Gold Wing shotgun.
-It is on the heavier side at just over eight pounds, but it is great for a novice shotgun shooter.
+It is on the heavier side at just over seven pounds, but it is great for a novice shotgun shooter.

 The gun looks great and is available in 12-gauge, 16-gauge, 20-gauge, and 28-gauge in addition to a choice between a 26-inch and a 28-inch barrel.
 This shotgun is also an excellent entry level shotgun for skeet shooting and trap shooting.